 And that was just one crypto portfolio example.
 Many large investors (even crypto billionaires and Bitcoin billionaires) hold hundreds of cryptocurrencies, as they themselves are not sure about which will do well and which will go bad.
 So they too spread their bets.

 So this establishes that having up to 1% in Bitcoins is ok if you are interested.
-But what if you are one level up from just being a crypto-curious person.
+But what if you are one level up from just being a crypto-curious person?
+They say Bitcoin is the New Gold.
 I heard a few terms somewhere like crypto-enthusiast and crypto-savvy.
 If you belong to these (and you better be sure about it), then it’s said that you can have up to 5% in crypto assets in your portfolio.
 And anything more than 5% I think should be reserved for true experts.

 By the way, there is a Yale University study that says that every portfolio should have up to 6% Bitcoin.
 You can read about it in this short Q&A here.
 But here is a summary – If you as an investor believe that Bitcoin will perform as well as it has historically, then you should hold 6% of your portfolio in Bitcoin.
 If you believe that it will do half as well, you should hold 4%.
 In all other circumstances, if you think it will do much worse, then you should still hold 1%.
 Of course, one has to remember that, as with any other assets, past performance is not a guarantee of future returns.